Louce/portfolio-1/src/PRESENTATION.md

 ...a side sheet opens with a beautiful, autoplaying carousel showcasing the project's media.
 This is all built with Shadcn components.

-And finally, the feedback section includes a mock authentication and uses a Genkit AI flow to analyze user-submitted feedback for sentiment, providing a summary and a suggested action.
+And finally, the feedback section.
+This demonstrates the `useFeedbackStore` hook by using `localStorage` for mock authentication and data persistence.
+When I click 'AI Review', it calls our Genkit Server Action, which analyzes the feedback for sentiment and provides a summary and a suggested action.

 As for the future, my immediate next step is to replace the `localStorage` implementation for the feedback system with a real database, like Vercel Postgres, to make the data fully persistent and scalable."